Bandoss-Ariss/goai-deepfake-detector-and-factchecker/Readme.md

 ## AI-Powered Detection of Deepfakes and Misinformation: Delivering Truth and Trust back to the people

-Report by Aristide Bandaogo and Alban Nyantudré from GO AI CORP DATA SCIENCE DEPARTEMENT
+Report by Aristide Bandaogo and Alban Nyantudré from GO AI CORP' DATA SCIENCE & IoT DEPARTEMENT

 ## Context and  background